sreejank/DistributedCodingBrain/README.md

 # DistributedCodingBrain
-Code for my upcoming paper "Distributed Coding of Models and Features in the Human Brain" (in submission)
+Code for my upcoming paper "Searching through functional space reveals distributed visual, auditory, and semantic coding in the human brain" (in submission)

 Instructions for use of the new method: